Donald Maclean (spy): Paris

-In the 1950s, Culme-Seymour tracked down the exiled Macleans in Moscow, and another Melinda emerged.
-She told him that she knew she would be going to Russia right from the beginning, even before Maclean defected.
+In the 1950s, Culme-Seymour tracked down the exiled Macleans in Moscow.
+Melinda told him that she knew she would be going to Russia right from the beginning, even before Maclean defected.

 Soviet archives confirm this view.
 As Maclean told Harris, on the evening he met Marling, he saw more to her: "I was very taken by her views.
 She's a liberal, she's in favour of the Popular Front and doesn't mind mixing with communists even though her parents are well-off.
 There was a White Russian girl, one of her friends, who attacked the Soviet Union and Melinda went for her.
 We found we spoke the same language."
 Maclean had told Marling about his role as a spy.
 He told Harris that Marling not only reacted positively, but "actually promised to help me to the extent that she can – and she is well connected in the American community".

 On 10 June 1940, as the German Army approached Paris, Maclean and a pregnant Marling were married at the local mairie.
 The British Embassy was evacuated, and the Macleans drove south with one of Donald's colleagues.
 They were able to escape France on a small merchant ship, and went to London.

 London during the Second World War

 Maclean was assigned by the British Foreign Office to work on economic warfare matters.
 Maclean became one of the Foreign Office's experts on economic warfare, civil air matters, military base negotiations and natural resources useful in the war, such as tungsten.
 In 1940 Walter Krivitsky, who had defected from Soviet military intelligence spymaster revealed information about Soviet espionage to MI5.
 Krivitsky may have given clues to the identity of Maclean that were not followed up.

 Three days before Christmas 1940, Melinda Maclean went to New York to have her baby, which died shortly after its birth.
 Some weeks later she flew back to London and went to work in the BBC bookstore.
 Donald Maclean was promoted and given the prestigious assignment as Second Secretary at the British Embassy in Washington.
-Towards the end of April 1944, the Macleans set sail in convoy for New York, where they arrived on 6 May.
+Towards the end of April 1944, the Macleans set sail in convoy for New York.